fentonfentonfenton/ceremony/src/content/lineup.md

 ### Will there be a big meal or fat rave that I can't miss

 * RSVP, when we know more about who's coming we will reveal plans.
-* You can also eat the fat raver if you get hungry
+* You can also eat the fat rave if you get hungry
 * We encourage guests to use the local facilities (Tesco, Deliveroo)

 ---